BILLINGS — Julius Mims would like to put on a few pounds. Talk about your first-world problems, right?

 There are two problems with him gaining a few pounds, however.
 First, while added bulk would certainly help his hoops game, it’d likely take away from his high jump hops.

-A two-time state Class AA champion in the event, he still has visions of having some sort of jumping career, possibly even after college.
+A state Class AA champion in the event, he still has visions of having some sort of jumping career, possibly even after college.
 But high jumpers aren’t aided by carrying any extra weight.

 Secondly, he’s got a metabolism that won’t stop.
 Moving the scales an upwardly way isn’t easy for him.